Woman with Lyme disease experiencing early stage symptoms

 Lyme disease can be frightening, especially in late intervention cases.
 But it’s important to remember that antibiotic treatment is a highly effective Lyme disease treatment at all stages—with help from your healthcare provider, you’ll recover from Lyme disease.

-Identification is the first step to treating Lyme disease—and, with help from Everlywell, you can test for Lyme disease antibodies from the comfort of your home.
+Identification is the first step to treating Lyme disease—and, with help from Everlywell, you can test for Lyme disease antibodies from the comfort of your home with our at-home lyme test.

 Our at-home Lyme disease panel tests for infection from three different types of Borrelia bacteri that can result in Lyme disease.
 Testing is easy: